 How can other wineries get involved?

 If you have a favorite Monterey County winery you’d like to see in HER Helmet Thursdays, please let them know that they need not wait for a personal invitation.
-I regret that it is not possible to extend a personal invite to everyone!

 * * *